tejaswikodi10/Climate_Invariant/Description.md

 The proposed model achieved 95% classification accuracy
 metrics: Training MSE, Validation MSE, Training R², Validation R², Simulated F1-Score
 Visualizations: Pair plots for feature relationships, Bar plots for MSE and R² comparisons, Histograms and scatter plots for predictions vs. true values, and SHAP summary plots for feature importance.
+Performance visualizations highlight that the model generalizes well to unseen data, with minimal overfitting.

 𝙍𝙚𝙥𝙧𝙤𝙙𝙪𝙘𝙞𝙗𝙞𝙡𝙞𝙩𝙮

+To reproduce the results: Use the provided dataset (andhrapradesh.csv).
+Follow the preprocessing, training, and evaluation pipeline.
+Ensure the dependencies and hardware requirements are met.
 All code is written in Python and uses popular libraries like numpy, pandas, sklearn, matplotlib, and shape.The project includes detailed comments to facilitate reproducibility.